clubajax/proxify/README.md

 * **onChange:** called back when a property is set
 * **onSet:** same as `onChange`
 * **onGet:** called back when a property is accessed
+* **filter:** a function that returns a boolean.
+If the result is true, the passed data will not be proxified. properties will still be set, but events will not fire.

 ```jsx harmony
 const data = {